psychowood/ng-torrent-ui/README.md

 ### Notes

-Current version is developed on μTorrent 2.2.1 (build 25302) with the latest version of Chrome, since it is not working well with the official WebUI and it is still very used in the community (possibly more than the latest version).
+Current version is developed on the latest version of Chrome, with μTorrent 2.2.1 (build 25302), since it is not working well with the official WebUI and it is still very used in the community (possibly more than the latest version).
 Newer versions will be supported at a later time.

 Right now the app is not ready to be embedded in uTorrent as-is: you need to it can be run locally with